 Kevin Williams, Director, OGV Ltd

-• This presentation aims to provide a brief introduction to the importance of the unknown unknowns and forgotten knowns in subsea oil and gas pipeline design; and also introduce some of the topics that will be covered in the main conference.
+This presentation aims to provide a brief introduction to the importance of the unknown unknowns and forgotten knowns in subsea oil and gas pipeline design; and also introduce some of the topics that will be covered in the main conference.
 The presentation will draw upon real-world examples from past projects, covering lessons learned, what went well and what did not.
-By discussing things that have not progressed as well as hoped as well as successful case studies, the presentation aims highlight lessons to be learned, and the challenge of evolving approaches to pipeline design
+By discussing things that have not progressed as well as hoped as well as successful case studies, the presentation aims highlight lessons to be learned, and the challenge of evolving approaches to pipeline design.

 Networking refreshment break

-Graeme Roberts, Engineering Specialist, Subsea 7
+Graeme Roberts, Engineering Specialist, Subsea7

-In this paper, the history of FE in the pipeline industry is briefly discussed as are some fundamental aspects of FE’s application.
-Practical examples are given to demonstrate FE’s application range.
-The benefits to engineers of being able to use the technology effectively, understand its limitations and then critique and improve the methods are discussed.
-The status of FE in the context of an EPCI contractor is described and the history and future of FE is indicated with reference to four ages, namely an “Age of Innocence”, “Age of Enlightenment”, “Industrialisation” and a “Post Modern” era.
+In this talk, the history of FE in the pipeline industry is briefly discussed as are some fundamental aspects of FE’s application.
+We will consider engineers’ backgrounds, influences and experiences.
+The status of FE in the context of an EPCI contractor is described and the history and future of project work is indicated with reference to ages of Innocence, Enlightenment, Industrialisation and a Post Modern era.

 Introduction to hydrogen pipelines